Hot Apple Cider Wassail Recipe

-This fragrant Wassail Recipe will usher you into the spirit of fall in no time.
-A slow cooked mulled cider with an enchanting deep and fruity sweetness.
-A special autumn treat for parties or family game night!
+Hot Apple Cider Wassail Recipe – A slow-cooked mulled cider with an enchanting deep and fruity flavor.
+This is a special autumn treat for parties or family game night!

 The first time I ever tasted wassail was at an old-fashioned village festival in 1986.